StuMinch/Features/README.md

 - Open the project in Xcode.
 - Build and run the app on your iOS device or simulator.

+### Maps & Location Services
+The Map option allows you to dabble with automated tests involving changing locations using Appium or XCUITest.

+### Generate Network Traffic
+Generate network traffic from the app by triggering 25 GET requests and using any network capture utility to observe the data being transmitted.

 ### Apple Pay
 To make use of the Apple Pay feature, additional steps must be completed using your Apple Developer profile.
 Please refer to the official Apple Developer documentation for guidance on getting started with Apple Pay. https://developer.apple.com/documentation/passkit_apple_pay_and_wallet/apple_pay/setting_up_apple_pay